jonnor/embeddedml/presentations/TinymlAnomalyDetection2023/notes.md

 ## Title
 HVAC monitoring in commercial buildings using anomaly detection

-## Abstract

-There are millions of commercial buildings in the world, from offices, to schools, hospitals and stores.
-Most of these are fitted with heating, ventilation and air conditioning (HVAC) systems, in order to provide a productive and comfortable indoor climate.
-As with all electromechanical systems, HVAC systems are subject to breakdowns and must be maintained in order to keep them functional.
-The most common strategy is time-based inspections by the building operations personnel and HVAC service providers.
-This labor-intensive approach is costly, but many failures still slip by because they happen between inspection intervals.

-In early 2022, Soundsensing started to deploy condition monitoring to HVAC systems in commercial buildings.
-The solution uses vibration- and sound-sensors to monitor rotating equipment in these systems.
-We find that the system is able to provide early-warning for many mechanical issues, enabling operations teams to schedule maintenance before the system goes down.
-Furthermore, we find that many systems repeatedly have problems with running when they should not, or not running when they should - and that most of the buildings lack Building Management Systems that accurately detect these issues.
-Both of these failure modes are monitored using an Anomaly Detection approach, and combined, the system provides both cost savings and lower downtime.

 ## Section
 Case studies revealing success in PdM and AD